 Kenneth Fish was promoted to the newly formed position of Senior Vice President/General Manager Strength Business in December 2007 after joining Nautilus in 2005 and serving as Vice President, Financial Analysis, Vice President and Corporate Controller and most recently Vice President, Global Finance.
+In April 2008 he was named Chief Administrative Officer and Vice President/General Manager Commercial Business.
 He brings more than 25 years of senior level finance and operations experience, including Vice President, Finance for wind generation company Vestas Wind Systems from 2003 to 2005, and Asia-Pacific Finance Director for NACCO Materials Handling Group from 1977 to 2002.
 Mr. Fish has a business administration degree from Oregon State University, and was certified as a management accountant.